 |DATA_PERSISTENCE||Flag to perform data consistency checks on the application||Optional||Default value is disabled (empty/unset).
 It supports only `mysql` and `busybox`.
 Ensure configmap with app details are created|

 |INSTANCE_ID||A user-defined string that holds metadata/info about current run/instance of chaos.
 Ex: 04-05-2020-9-00.
 This string is appended as suffix in the chaosresult CR name.||Optional||Ensure that the overall length of the chaosresult CR is still < 64 characters|

 Sample ChaosEngine Manifest

-apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: target-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: target-network-loss-sa monitoring: false # It can be delete/retain jobCleanUpPolicy: 'delete' experiments: - name: openebs-target-network-loss spec: components: env: - name: TARGET_CONTAINER value: 'cstor-istgt' - name: APP_PVC value: 'demo-nginx-claim' - name: DEPLOY_TYPE value: 'deployment' - name: TOTAL_CHAOS_DURATION value: '120000'
+apiVersion: litmuschaos.io/v1alpha1 kind: ChaosEngine metadata: name: target-chaos namespace: default spec: # It can be true/false annotationCheck: 'false' # It can be active/stop engineState: 'active' #ex. values: ns1:name=percona,ns2:run=nginx auxiliaryAppInfo: '' appinfo: appns: 'default' applabel: 'app=nginx' appkind: 'deployment' chaosServiceAccount: target-network-loss-sa monitoring: false # It can be delete/retain jobCleanUpPolicy: 'delete' experiments: - name: openebs-target-network-loss spec: components: env: - name: TARGET_CONTAINER value: 'cstor-istgt' - name: APP_PVC value: 'demo-nginx-claim' - name: DEPLOY_TYPE value: 'deployment' - name: TOTAL_CHAOS_DURATION value: '120' # in seconds

 Create the ChaosEngine Resource